 - Pharmacies submitting claims for people enrolled in Medicaid managed care should refer the prescribing provider to that person's health plan’s prior authorization call center.

-We encourage pharmacy staff to post these instructions (PDF) in your pharmacy for reference and to reproduce this information for staff education.
+We encourage pharmacy staff to review and share the Dispensing 72-hour Emergency Prescriptions instructions and reproduce for staff education.

 Clinical Prior Authorization Assistance Chart Now Available

 July 2019 Preferred Drug List Recommendations Now Available

 July 31, 2019